BarboraDoslikova/d3-analysis/README.md

 <h2>Background:</h2>
 D3.js is an amazing open-source JavaScript visualization library for HTML and SVG. https://d3js.org owned by Mike Bostock which you can find on GitHub at https://github.com/mbostock/d3.<br>
-Here I analysed some of the activity in the repository in the last year.
+Here I analysed some of the activity in the repository in the last year (Fri 28th Nov 2014 - Thu 26th Nov 2015).

 <h2>Questions asked & answers answered:</h2>
 1. What week in the last year had the greatest number of commits?<br>